 Breath, bandhas and drishti guide us through the Primary Series of Ashtanga Yoga, with each student modifying when necessary for their own level of strength and flexibility.
 Hands on assists will be given.
 Students should be comfortable in an Ashtanga Half Primary class before joining this one.
 Some Second series poses may be introduced as the regular students become more proficient with Primary Series.

 Second Series of Ashtanga Yoga which includes many types of backbends and leg behind the head poses.
 Students should be practicing the full Primary Series regularly before coming to this class.

-We are adding 2 Mysore classes to our schedule.
-These classes will be 2 and 2.25 hours, therefore students will need to purchase a Mysore class card, Mysore drop in or add the Mysore option to your Unlimited membership.
+Previously named ‘Traditional Ashtanga’.
+Students may use their class card or their Unlimited membership for the Wednesday class.
+For the Alternate Sunday class, students will need to purchase a Mysore class card, Mysore drop in or add the Mysore option to your Unlimited membership.

 Traditional Ashtanga – This self guided practice, commonly called Mysore style*, accommodates all students regardless of your level of experience with yoga.
 At times, your instructor will give you one on one, personal attention and both verbal and hands on assists.
 At other times, you will allow your breath to guide your practice and move at your own pace in a group atmosphere.
 A traditional, Mysore class allows you to internalize the practice of Ashtanga Yoga and get the help you need on an individual level to progress on your path at your own pace and ability.
-Join this class at any time within the scheduled class time, but please plan that your savasana will be completed by the end of the class.
+Join this class at any time within the scheduled class time, but please plan that your savasana will be completed by the end of the class time.

 *Mysore, India is the home of Ashtanga guru Sri K Pattabhi Jois.
 This is the method he used to teach the Ashtanga practice to thousands of students in his Yoga Shala there.